CodeYourFuture/CYF-PD/content/blocks/transferable-skills/readme.md

       2. S﻿hare your text with this person.
       3. Read your pair’s text.
       4. Give a feedback on their transferrable skill.
+  - name: Share how you will contribute to the cohort
+    time: 5
+    goal: Recognise how each trainee will contribute to the cohort
+    content: >-
+      Considering your discussion, what is the **one positive skill** that will contribute to your cohort?

+      * Everyone to share 1 skill (no explanation needed, no discussion needed, keep it short)
 ---